Mixed bag of salmon seasons set, but improved over last year’s extremely stringent restrictions

 Salmon fishing seasons were eventually set at the end of May – more than a month later than usual – and led to widespread closures in Puget Sound although it was later determined that coho returns weren’t as bad as thought and some fisheries were reopened in late fall.

-“We need to contemplate where we are, and last year at this time it was much different feeling,” said Ron Warren, the state Fish and Wildlife head program fish manager.
+“We need to contemplate where we are, and last year at this time it was a much different feeling,” said Ron Warren, the state Fish and Wildlife head program fish manager.
 “To build the trust to have those relationships has made a good first step that we need with the Pacific Northwest Tribes.”

 “Coming into the North of Falcon process we had a solid foundation in which we were going to build upon on how we were going to manage and put regimes in place.
 All of the fisheries we have in place meet those conservation objectives.”